 Paul A. Burnette Memorial Scholarship.
 This scholarship was established by J. R. and Phyllis H. Burnette to honor the memory of their son, Paul A. Burnette.
-Scholarship recipient must be a member of the Sigma Alpha Epsilon Fraternity, have a 2.5 grade point average at the time of application, and have financial need (must have a FAFSA application on file).
+Scholarship recipient must be a member of the Sigma Alpha Epsilon fraternity, have a 2.5 grade point average at the time of application, and have financial need (must have a FAFSA on file).
 Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.

 Colquitt EMC (Electric Membership Corporation) Scholarship.
 Colquitt EMC Scholars are chosen on the basis of merit and Colquitt EMC member status and are available to undergraduate and graduate students attending VSU.
 Recipients must have a minimum 2.5 GPA, provide proof of enrollment at VSU, and reside in the household of a Colquitt EMC member.
-Application forms are available via <www.colquittemc.com> or any Colquitt EMC office.
+Application forms are available via www.colquittemc.com or any Colquitt EMC office.

-Dr. Joseph Durrenberger Scholarship.
+Dr. Joseph A. and Hazel Durrenberger Scholarship.
 This endowed scholarship is available to deserving undergraduate students, with preference given to those who are considered non-traditional, having reached the age of 25, maintaining a 2.5 grade point average, and enrolled full time.
 This scholarship is renewable.
 Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.

 Griffin Corporation Scholarship.
-Student must demonstrate financial need by providing the necessary documentation to the Office of Financial Aid at VSU; student must maintain a grade point average of at least 2.5 as an entering freshman and while a student at VSU; scholarship may be renewed for up to 4 years as long as criteria are met.
+This scholarship is awarded to a student demonstrating financial need by providing necessary documentation to the Office of Financial Aid.
+Scholars must maintain a GPA of at least 2.5 as an entering freshman and while a student at VSU.
+This scholarship may be renewable.
+Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.